All Episodes

 Wow.

-And in this speech, he also said that if Musharraf uh doesn't do the right thing over there and clean out these terrorists in the mountainous regions, he's going to go in there and do it himself.
+And in this speech, he also said that if Musharraf doesn't do the right thing over there and clean out these terrorists in the mountainous regions, he's going to go in there and do it himself.

 He would invade Pakistan.

-This has so much naivety, and he it's just trying to bulk up here, is trying to flex his muscles to uh demonstrate to everybody uh just how serious he can be and also make a play for the anti-war left.
+He's trying to flex his muscles to demonstrate to everybody just how serious he can be and also make a play for the anti-war left.

-Uh Obama says he wants to invade Pakistan.
+Obama says he wants to invade Pakistan.

 Well, not really all of Pakistan.